mubinui/green_certification/docs/prd.md

     "ForestAI": [0.82, 0.65]
     "Tree-Nation": [0.30, 0.55]
     "Terrascope": [0.75, 0.68]
-    "Our Green Certification": [0.85, 0.85]
+    "Our Green Duty": [0.85, 0.85]
 ```

 ## 2. Technical Specifications

 ### 2.1 Requirements Analysis

-The Green Certification system requires three interconnected APIs that work together to process tree images, identify species and age, and evaluate planting efforts.
+The Green Duty system requires three interconnected APIs that work together to process tree images, identify species and age, and evaluate planting efforts.
 The system will integrate with the Gemma 3n model from Ollama for computer vision tasks, requiring specific engineering to ensure efficient model usage and accurate results.

 The system must be able to:
 1. Process multiple images of a single tree from different angles